alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Certainly not me.
 I had never been able to keep my big mouth shut about things I did not like, and the boss of my boss did not appreciate it.
-Neither did her boss, or the boss above him.
+Neither did her boss, or the boss above him, or the next boss.
 Oh, I had many bosses:
 the company was supposed to have a flat hierarchy, while in practice there were 8 steps in the ladder